shane030716/programming-problems/src/README.md

 ### [Coin Change](CoinChange.java)

-Given an amount of money in cents, and the list of all the different coin denominations for this currency, find how many different ways you can make a change for this amount.
+Given an amount of money in cents, and a list of all the different coin denominations for this currency, find how many different ways you can make a change for this amount.
 (Suppose you have unlimited supply of all the coins)